 - Suppresses residual melatonin and signals “morning” to every clock-controlled tissue.

-- Phase-advances the circadian system on later nights, making earlier sleep onset easier.
+- Phase-advances the circadian system on subsequent nights, making earlier sleep onset easier.

 - Triggers cortisol awakening response with morning peak amplitude proportional to light intensity.